Skip to Content

 In some ports, you may have to take a tender to get to land.

 A tender is a little boat that takes you to land from the cruise ship.
-If this happens you won’t feel any movement when docking because the cruise ship will simply drop the anchor.
+If this happens you won’t feel any movement when docking because the cruise ship will simply drop anchor.

 How Much Movement Will You Feel When Sailing Away From Port?